 Video of the creek and log bridge on the Trail Pass Trail as it crosses Horseshoe Meadows

-When I reached Trail Pass, I checked the time and it had taken me less than an hour!
+When I reached Trail Pass, I checked the time and discovered that it had taken me less than an hour!
 It was only 3pm or so, and I was still feeling great.
 So I pulled out the map and contemplated what to do next.
 Going back to camp was easy enough, and since it was downhill I surely would be there before four.
 But sunset wasn’t until 8:30 or so.
-The next section of PCT appeared to stay relatively level for five miles, and then there were three more miles of downhill on the Cottonwood Pass Trail before I made it back to the car.
+The original ten mile hike was still a possibility if I could manage to do it in time.
+The map showed that next section of PCT appeared to stay relatively level for five miles, and then there were over three more miles of downhill on the Cottonwood Pass Trail before I made it back to the car.
 Could I do it?
 Should I do it?
 True, I was feeling great right now, but would it last?
 I decided to give it a shot anyway.
 As a PCT Section Hiker, it was nearly impossible for me to turn down a chance to hike an as-yet-unhiked section of the trail.
-I knew that I’d be kicking myself later if I wimped out now.
+I knew full well that I’d be kicking myself later on if I wimped out now.
 So on I went.

 For more photos and videos see my Flickr Page